 Run 400 meters at goal pace for next timed run

-On the odd sets, do sit-ups or plank pose for 1 minute or 10-15 hanging knee ups or leg tucks.
+On the odd sets, do sit-ups or plank pose for one minute or 10-15 hanging knee-ups or leg tucks.

 On the even sets, do 20 hand-release push-ups.

-Consider the PT Reset as a great way to work some of the often-skipped and neglected muscle groups of the upper body and as a way to balance out the core and frequently done exercises like push-ups and bench press.
+Consider the PT reset as a great way to work some of the often-skipped and neglected muscle groups of the upper body and as a way to balance out the core and frequently done exercises, such as push-ups and bench press.